Jose Gozar: Military career

 Upon activation of War Plan Orange, the 6th Pursuit Squadron and the rest of the PAAC were ordered to destroy their aircraft inventory.
 Lt.
 Gozar and his unit were ordered to a strategic retreat to Bataan and Fort Mills on Corregidor Island, and transformed their mission to air defense.
 Lt.
 Gozar and his fellow townmates, Lt.
 Salvador Encarnacion and Lt.
 Arnulfo Acedera who were left in Zablan, found themselves separated from their unit, and proceeded to Bataan on their own.
 During the early part of the Battle of Bataan, Capt.
 Villamor and his unit were still hoping to receive new aircraft from Australia.
 However, the shipment of the Pensacola Convoy never came through.
 The PAAC was limited then to aerial reconnaissance from Cabcaben Airfield, and anti-aircraft activities.

-By April 9, 1942, the forces under Gen. Edward P. King in Bataan, which included some the men of the PAAC, surrendered to the Japanese Fourteenth Area Army.
+By April 9, 1942, a day after Lt.
+Gozar's birthday, the forces under Gen. Edward P. King in Bataan, which included some the men of the PAAC, surrendered to the Japanese Fourteenth Area Army.
 Lt.
 Gozar and his unit joined the Bataan Death March, and was incarcerated in the prisoner-of-war camp in Camp O'Donnell, Capas, Tarlac.

 In August 1942, Filipino POWs were released by the Japanese, and Lt.
 Gozar returned to Calapan and regrouped with fellow officers of the PAAC from Mindoro, Lt.
 Encarnacion and Lt.
 Acedera.
 With instructions from Capt.
 Villamor, Lt.
 Gozar and his group made an attempt to escape to Australia and report to the South West Pacific Area.

 Death

 Lt.
-Gozar and his companions left Mindoro and crossed to Panay, and from there crossed to Negros Island where they were initially suspected by the local guerillas as spies.
+Gozar and his companions left Mindoro and crossed to Panay, and from there crossed to Negros where they were initially suspected by the local guerillas as spies.
 They continued in their attempt to reach Mindanao, but weather conditions at the Tanon Strait turned unfavorable.
 Their small banca became swamped, and thus Lt.
 Gozar and Lt.
-Encarnacion, who was a former varsity member of the swimming team of the De La Salle University, attempted to swim back to shore, leaving Lt.
+Encarnacion, who was a former varsity member of the swimming team of De La Salle University, attempted to swim back to shore, leaving Lt.
 Acedera.
 Lt.
 Acedera was able to survive by hanging on to the banca, and return to shore and report their status.
 In the next days, it was assumed Lt.
 Gozar and Encarnacion were both lost at sea, as no trace except for the latter's jacket was found.
 By late 1945 Lt.
 Gozar and Lt.
 Encarnacion were declared dead.